Yonge Street: Cultural references

 The early works of Canadian singer-songwriters such as Joni Mitchell and Gordon Lightfoot were featured at the Yonge Street location of Sam the Record Man, just north of Dundas Street, at a time when records by Canadian musicians were not widely available.
 Lightfoot has a song about Yonge Street, titled "On Yonge Street," on his album A Painter Passing Through.

 Yonge Street was also the subject or setting for an SCTV comedy sketch featuring John Candy, Joe Flaherty, Andrea Martin, and Jayne Eastwood.
 The sketch, Garth & Gord & Fiona & Alice, was a parody of the Canadian film Goin' Down the Road, about young men from the provinces discovering the bright lights of Yonge Street.

 The Canadian singer-songwriter Bruce Cockburn makes this reference in his song "Coldest Night of the Year," in his 1981 album Mummy Dust: "I took in Yonge Street at a glance / Heard the punkers playing / Watched the bikers dance / Everybody wishing they could go to the south of France / And you're not here / On the coldest night of the year."

 Singer and rapper K-os also references the street in the lyrics of his 2004 single "Crabbuckit": "Walking down Yonge Street on a Friday / Can't follow them, gotta do it my way / No fast lane, still on a highway".

+English grime artist Wiley released the song "Yonge Street (1,178 Miles Long)" on his 2011 album 100% Publishing, rapping: "I can do it, doesn't matter where I'm from, aha! / But I'm like Yonge Street when I'm being long / But I'm like Yonge Street when I'm being long".

+Canadian singer-songwriter SAFE released the song "Yonge Street" on his 2022 album Get Home SAFE (Part 1).

+Canadian rapper Drake references the street in his guest verse on 21 Savage's 2025 song "Mr. Recoup", rapping: "Spade at the party, throw them bitches in the truck / We was just on Yonge Street, they was eatin' it up / My life ain't a movie, bitch, it's just us."